panagenda/oe-on-az/README.md

 5. Export the template URL we provided you with `export template="https://xxxx.blob.core.windows.net/xxxx/xxxx.vhd"`
 6. Customize the prep.sh file and adjust the location placeholder (default=westeurope) based on your needs (you can either use the [Azure Cloud Shell editor](https://docs.microsoft.com/en-us/azure/cloud-shell/using-cloud-shell-editor) or `vi prep.sh`)
 7. Execute `./prep.sh` to prepare everything for Terraform
-8. Customize the `vars.tf` based on your needs (vi vars.tf)
+8. Please edit the `vars.tf` to configure remote access (https, ssh) and optional custom virtual network (vi vars.tf)
 9. Execute `./up.sh` to deploy OfficeExpert
+10. The `up.sh` will print the ip address of the deployed Appliance.
+Please create a DNS entry for this ip address.
+11. The final steps depend on your configuration:

+For public ip (default):
+* Execute `./config.sh "my-oe.my-domain.com" "`Europe/Berlin" "my-oe-secret" "my-root-password"` --> more details below
+* The `config.sh` script will configure the Appliance and also create the Azure Bot application for you
-10. The Azure resources are now successfully deployed.
+* The Azure resources are now successfully deployed.
 Please continue with the remaining setup steps mentioned in the [Setup Guide](https://img.panagenda.com/download/OfficeExpert/OfficeExpert_SetupGuide_EN.pdf) (Page 9).

-Alternatively you can execute a final config script (only supported for the public IP setup) --> more details below config.sh
+For custom virtual network (if you configured a custom network in the `vars.tf`file):
+* Execute `./create-bot.sh "pana-oe-rg" "westeurope" "my-oe.my-domain.com"` --> more details below
+* The Azure resources are now successfully deployed.
+Please continue with the remaining setup steps mentioned in the [Setup Guide](https://img.panagenda.com/download/OfficeExpert/OfficeExpert_SetupGuide_EN.pdf) (Page 9).

 ## Deployment details